artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

    instructions.

    The archivematica-mcp-server package will install MySQL and configure the database used by Archivematica.
-Depending on the version of MySQL that gets installed the prompts you will see may differ.
-In all cases, you will be prompted to create a password for the 'root' user.
-Keep note of the password you create.
-On Ubuntu 16.04, MySQL 5.7 is installed, and you are prompted to add a password for the ``archivematica`` user.
-You must use ``demo`` as the password during the install process.
+Depending on the version of MySQL that is installed, the interfaces that you see may differ slightly.

+   When you are prompted to create a password for the archivematica-mcp-server, you must use ``demo`` as the password during the install process.
 The password can be changed after the installation is complete.

-   The FITS package needs to be installed as a prerequisite, due to a circular dependencies problem that arises only on Ubuntu 14.04.
+   FITS is installed as a prerequisite due to a circular dependencies problem that arises only on Ubuntu 14.04.

    .. code:: bash